rdwyerTrav/dg_App/README.md

 ## Input
 used geojson.io online to generate 2 geoJSON polys
-combined those into one JSON structure and used Postman to submit as HTTP POST
-example of this JSON is 2obinput.txt
+combined those into one JSON structure and used Postman to submit as HTTP POST with appropriate operation URL example of this JSON is 2obinput.txt
 format is:
-	{ "poly1" : {geoJSON}, "poly2" : {geoJSON} }
+	{ "poly1" : {<geoJSON>}, "poly2" : {<geoJSON>} }

-home page assumes the States geoJSON txt file - please stage and point to it
+app home page assumes the existence of States geoJSON txt file - please stage and point to it
+change path in dgSpatialOps.PY statesGeoJSON = r'<your location>/StatesGeoJSON.txt'

 ## Running
 ```